-A very rough rule of thumb for heating non-coated clear glass for tempering is: 1 second in the furnace for each 0.001 inch of thickness. i.e. 6 mm (0.222") glass will require about 3 $\frac{1}{2}$ minutes heating time.
+A very rough rule of thumb for heating non-coated, clear glass for tempering is: 1 second in the furnace for each 0.001 inch of thickness. i.e. 6 mm (0.222") glass will require about 3 $\frac{1}{2}$ minutes heating time.
 Individual furnace times will differ.

-For Pilkington Eclipse AdvantageTM Solar Control Reflective Low-E Glass, with the coating up, the furnace cycle time may need to be 15%, or more, greater than that for non-coated glass of the same tint and the same thickness to achieve adequate heating.
+For Pilkington Solar-E[TM] glass, with the coating facing up, the furnace cycle time may need to be 15%, or more, greater than that for non-coated glass of the same tint and the same thickness to achieve adequate heating.

-If the fabricator has no previous experience in heat treating glass, Pilkington recommends a furnace setting of approximately 670°C (1240°F) and a heating cycle time of 240 seconds as the starting point for Pilkington Eclipse AdvantageTM Clear test lights.
+If the fabricator has no previous experience in heat treating glass, Pilkington recommends a furnace setting of approximately 670° C (1240° F) and a heating cycle time of 240 seconds as the starting point for Pilkington Solar-E^{∞} on tinted glass, with the coating facing upwards.

-1⁄4" (6 mm) Pilkington OptifloatTM Blue-Green, Bronze, Grey, EverGreen or Arctic Blue tinted glass furnace settings can be used as starting points for those tinted glasses with Pilkington Eclipse AdvantageTM Solar Control Reflective Low-E coating.
-With the coating is facing up, the furnace cycle time may need to be 15%, or more, greater than that for non-coated glass of the same tint and the same thickness to achieve adequate heating.
+6 mm (1⁄4") Pilkington OptifloatTM Grey, EverGreen, Blue-Green, or Arctic Blue tinted glass furnace settings can be used as starting points for those tinted glasses with Pilkington Solar-ETM coating.
+When the coating is facing up, the furnace cycle time may need to be 15% or more, greater than that for non-coated glass of the same tint and the same thickness to achieve adequate heating.

 The use of 'aspirators' in a furnace increases forced convection heat transfer and reduces the heating cycle time with Low-E coated glass facing upwards.

-Uniform top and bottom surface heating with temperable Low-E glass is best achieved with forced convection furnaces.
+Uniform top and bottom surface heating with temperable Low-E coated glass is best achieved with forced convection furnaces.

-Remember: the rate of feeding cold glass (individually or in continuous batches) into a hot furnace will have more effect on the glass temperature reached in the heating cycle than the presence or absence of the Pilkington Eclipse AdvantageTM Solar Control Reflective Low-E coating.
+Remember: the rate of feeding cold glass (individually or in continuous batches) into a hot furnace will have more effect on the glass temperature reached in the heating cycle than the presence or absence of the Pilkington Solar-E $^{\text{m}}$ coating.